kechcole/Blog-App/README.md

 ### 6. User Authentication System.
 Django comes with built in authorization and authentication(‘permission’) forms from the Django contrib module.
 These features can be used to verify credentials buy defining logins and logouts.

 Previously only a superuser admin could log in so as to enable other users to access the frontend, we need to build a login and logout pages.
-Authentication views are defined at project level url module.
+Authentication views are defined at project level URL module.
 Each view must be differentiated by name using extensions.

 #### 6.1 Create a login template.
-We will create these pages in users app template folder, then add their paths inside project level urls file then notify Django to lookup for them by passing it as an argument to `as_view()` function.
+We will create these pages in users app template folder, then add their paths inside project level `urls` file then notify Django to lookup for them by passing it as an argument to `as_view()` function.
-Django already has installed auth application(check INSTALLED APP variable in settings file) to handle loggin, loggout, password change, password reset and many more.
-Its important to note it does not include a sign up view thats why we have to configure this by ourselves.
-To add this application we must unclude it in our project blogg_app url file.
+Django already has installed auth application(check INSTALLED APP variable in settings file) to handle login, logout, password change, password reset and many more.
+Its important to note it does not include a sign up view that's why we have to configure this by ourselves.
+To add this application we must include it in our project blogg_app URL file.

 ```python
 from django.contrib import admin